 To improve the experience for all our users, we impose some limits on API requests.
 These limits prevent a single user from making too many expensive calls at once.
 Exceeding the limits can result in your API access being disabled, so be cognizant of the quantity and complexity of your requests.
 Currently there are no options to raise the limit on a per-customer basis.

 The Marketing API has a limit of 10 simultaneous connections.
-You’ll receive an error message if you reach the limit.
-We do not throttle based on volume.
+You’ll receive a 429 error if you reach the limit.
+At exceptionally high volumes, you may receive an HTTP 429 or 403 without a JSON body.

 We recommend that you cache frequently accessed values that do not change often in your application’s data store.
 This will prevent your application from bumping up against the throttling limitations and will likely provide faster access to that data.